amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/Find Unused Assets.md

 * In __Resources__ folder
 * In __StreamingAssets__ folder
 * Has __AssetBundle__ assigned
+* The Assets are the dependencies of an AssetBundle
 * In __Unity Build Report__.
 Because of this one, we have to trigger a build to get the unused files.

 ## How Assets Explorer show the Used/Unused assets?